techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-5-notes.md

 ---

 ## Assessment
-- Can pupils name two loop types and explain when to use them?
+- Can participants name two loop types and explain when to use them?
 - Can they describe how **pause/speed** changes difficulty?
 - Does their game loop correctly move the barrel and detect collisions?